-Paul Adams is born, and three in three for an Englishman for the first time
+Paul Adams is born.
+And an Englishman takes three in three for the first time

 Birth of the unorthodox South African spinner Paul Adams (and he probably came out with his limbs flailing all over the place).
 He was famously described as having an action like "a frog in a blender" after he bamboozled England in a tour match in 1995-96, and soon became South Africa's youngest Test cricketer.
 But the Aussies neutralised him a year later and he never really recovered.
 A realisation that underneath his unconventional action was a bowler with little variety meant a marked decrease in his effectiveness, even on helpful wickets.
 He retired from first-class cricket in 2008 and moved into coaching.

 A monumental effort from Sunil Gavaskar and Kapil Dev gave India their first series victory over Pakistan for 27 years.
-In the fifth Test in Madras, Gavaskar batted seven minutes short of 10 hours for 166, while Kapil added a thumping 84 to match figures of 11 for 136.
-India romped home by 10 wickets to take an unassailable 2-0 lead with one to play.
+In the fifth Test, in Madras, Gavaskar batted seven minutes short of ten hours for 166, while Kapil added a thumping 84 to match figures of 11 for 136.
+India romped home by ten wickets to take an unassailable 2-0 lead with one to play.

 The Test debut of one Michael John Procter.
 He soon found his range too, taking 3 for 27 and 4 for 71 as South Africa comfortably won the third Test against Australia in Durban by eight wickets.
 But the political situation in South Africa restricted him to seven caps, in which time he amassed 41 wickets at a sensational average of 15.02.
 He went on to have a long, successful career with Gloucestershire, and ended with 1417 first-class wickets at an average of 19.